 #2 Find an At-Home Side Hustle

 Once you get your Internet hooked up in your new apartment, you will be all set to go if you want to make money from home using your computer.
 Becoming a blogger, a virtual assistant, or a web designer are just a few of the side gigs recommended on Wonolo.
 You can make $20 or more per hour, which means you can turn these gigs into a full-time career if you are able to build up your business.
+You can also use your mobile phone and download money making apps that really pay you.

 One benefit is that you never have to change out of your pajama pants to do these jobs, but the drawback is, well, that you never have to change out of your pajama pants.
 If you do take on an at-home side job, be sure you’re getting out of your apartment regularly to enjoy activities that the outside world has to offer.